-Some other solutions listed might be a bit more complex than this, but many issues listed here can solve the problems you might have with power saver mode and keep you from having to scrap the laptop entirely.
+Some other solutions may be more complex, but many issues listed here can solve the problems you might have with power saver mode and keep you from having to scrap the laptop entirely.

-Power saver mode doesn’t necessarily mean the laptop is bad, it is just experiencing a problem where it is not getting the energy it needs or is unable to utilize that energy efficiently.
+Power saver mode doesn’t necessarily mean the laptop is in trouble; it is just experiencing a problem where it is not getting the energy it needs or is unable to utilize that energy efficiently.

-There are a couple of possible answers to this question based on when and how your laptop is entering power saver mode.
+There are a couple of possible answers depending on when and how your laptop enters power saver mode.
 Let’s cover both in some detail.

 We won’t rehash it, but this is because your laptop is low on energy and not connected to a source.
 There are a few things you can do.
-Assuming nothing is wrong with the laptop and you just want to stop it from entering this mode, you can turn off power saver mode.
-We will cover the steps on how to do this in detail in another section below.
+Assuming nothing is wrong with the laptop, and you just want to stop it from entering this mode, you can turn off power saver mode.
+We will cover how to do this in detail in a later section.

 As we touched on before, the computer enters power saver mode for your benefit and to prolong the life of your battery before it needs a new charge.